kevinphangh/backend-course-assignment1/README.md

 2. **Deadline**: Submit before deadline - late submissions receive grade 0
 3. **Demo Day**: Be prepared to run solution and explain any part
 4. **File Format**: Submit as .zip only (not .rar, .7z, etc.)

+## About `dotnet clean`

+The `dotnet clean` command removes most build artifacts but may leave some files in bin/obj directories.
+The prepare_submission.sh script handles this by:
+- First running `dotnet clean` to remove compiled binaries
+- Then using `rm -rf` to completely remove bin and obj directories
+- This ensures the submission package is fully cleaned

 ## Support